Dan Ticktum

-Daniel Charles Anthony Ticktum (born 8 June 1999) is a British racing driver currently racing with the NIO 333 FE Team in the Formula E World Championship.
+Daniel Charles Anthony Ticktum (born 8 June 1999) is a British racing driver, who competes in Formula E for Cupra Kiro.

-Ticktum became a member of the Red Bull Junior Team in 2017.
-During his time with Red Bull, Ticktum won the Macau Grand Prix in 2017 and 2018, and was runner-up in the 2018 FIA Formula 3 European Championship.
-In addition, Ticktum was awarded the McLaren Autosport BRDC Award in 2017 and was named Autosport National Driver of the Year in 2018.
+Born in London, Ticktum began competitive kart racing aged eight, winning several national titles.
+Graduating to junior formulae in 2015, Ticktum debuted in MSA Formula; he received a two-year ban from motorsport for intentionally crashing into a rival under safety car conditions.
+He became a member of the Red Bull Junior Team in 2017, winning the Macau Grand Prix in 2017 and 2018, as well as finishing runner-up in the 2018 FIA Formula 3 European Championship.
+Ticktum was awarded the McLaren Autosport BRDC Award in 2017.

-After a brief stint in the Super Formula Championship in 2019, Ticktum left the Red Bull Junior Team.
-He joined the Williams Driver Academy at the end of 2019, and stayed with them until the summer of 2021.